brakmic/OpenBahn/README.md

 Building compound words is very easy in German. :speech_balloon:

-You can learn it <a href="https://www.goethe.de/en/spr/kup.html">here</a>, for example :smile:
+You can learn it [here](https://www.goethe.de/en/spr/kup.html) :smile:

 - **Where to get the API-Key?**